Clicky

-This raises many questions about electric jet skis, like are they going to replace gas jet skis?
+This raises many questions about electric jet skis, like, are they going to replace gas ones?
 Are they safe?
 Is it even worth it?

-Let’s talk about all of this and then some.
+Let me talk about all of this and then some!

-No, electric jet skis are not going to replace gas-powered jet skis anytime soon.
+No, electric watercraft are not going to replace gas-powered ones anytime soon.

 But they don’t have to.

-There is a segment of jet ski owners that would benefit the most from an all-electric jet ski.
+There is a segment of owners that would benefit the most from an all-electric.

-One example of an electric jet ski is the Orca from Taiga Motors; it can go about 2 hours on a charge.
+One example of an electric PWC is the Orca from Taiga Motors; it can go “about” 2 hours on a charge.

 The charge time can take several hours depending on the outlet used (10 to 12 hours if 110-volt outlet, 240v is faster).